 Visual inspection of the consignment by the Authorised officer of FSSAI

 Authorised officer shall inform the date and time of visual inspection of the consignment which shall be duly acknowledged by importer/CHA.This will on the deposit of demand of fee raised by the importer/ CHA.
-After the visual examination and ensurance about the remaining balance shelf life the authorised officer shall draw two samples in the presence of importer or his representative and shall seal and label it.
+After the visual examination and ensurance about the remaining balance shelf life, the authorized officer shall draw two samples in the presence of importer or his representative and shall seal and label it.

 Laboratory analysis of samples collected